ManhTrinhNguyen/Kubernetes-on-AWS-EKS-/README.md

    - Change Image version : Image version have to match with EKS Cluster Version

-   - In the Command level add : --balance-similar-node-groups and --skips-nodes-with-system-pods=false
+   - In the Command level add : --balance-similar-node-groups and --skip-nodes-with-system-pods=false

  - To check pods in kube-system namespace : kubectl get pod -n kube-system